joomla/accessibility/docs/testing/testing-single-page.md

 ### B. Reaction to errors
 **Investigate form responses to errors - fill incorrect data in different fields.**
 * Can you send a form with an error?
-* Is the incorrectly filled field marked (do the error area have an indicator)?
+* Is the incorrectly filled field marked (do the error areas have an indicator)?
-* Is there any sensible suggestion next to the field marked as incorrectly filled? [(3.3.1 Error Identification – Level A)][35]
+* Is there any sensible suggestion next to the field, marked as incorrectly filled? [(3.3.1 Error Identification – Level A)][35]
-* Does it detect any errors in the user input data that prompts him? [(3.3.3 Error Suggestion – Level AA)][36]
+* Does it detect any errors in the user input data that prompts them? [(3.3.3 Error Suggestion – Level AA)][36]
 * Does the service provide adequate protection against errors involving legal, financial or other implications for entering and modifying data? [(3.3.4 Error Prevention (Legal, Financial, Data) – Level AA)][37]

 ## Test 9.
 Tables